colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 There are seven total types of color blindness including monochromacy (the abscence of color perception).

-__Red-green color blindness.__
+##### Red-green color blindness

 The most common type of color blindness amkes it difficult to tell the difference between red and green.
 There are four types of red-green color blindness;

-__Deuteranomaly:__ This is the most common type of red-green color blindness.
+_Deuteranomaly:_ This is the most common type of red-green color blindness.
 This type is mild and usually does not hinder normal viewing or activities.
 It makes green look more red.

-__Protoanomaly:__ This makes red look more green and less bright.
+_Protoanomaly:_ This makes red look more green and less bright.
 This is also mild as well.

-__Protonopia__ and __deutueranopia:__ Both of these make it so that you cannot tell the difference between red and green at all.
+_Protonopia_ and _deutueranopia:_ Both of these make it so that you cannot tell the difference between red and green at all.

-__Blue-yellow color blindness.__
+##### Blue-yellow color blindness

 This less-common type of color blondness makes it difficult for people to tell the difference between blue and green, and red and yellow.
 There are two types of blue-yellow color blindness;

-__Tritananomaly:__ Which makes it hard to tell the difference between blue and green, and red and yellow.
+_Tritananomaly:_ Which makes it hard to tell the difference between blue and green, and red and yellow.

-__Tritanopia:__ Is when you are unable to tell the difference between blue and green, purple and red, and pink and yellow.
+_Tritanopia:_ Is when you are unable to tell the difference between blue and green, purple and red, and pink and yellow.
 Colors also look a lot less bright.

-__Complete Color Blindness.__
+##### Complete Color Blindness

-__Monochromacy:__ Is also known as Complete Color Blindness.
+_Monochromacy:_ Is also known as Complete Color Blindness.
 Where you cannot see colors at all.

-__Stargardt's__
+##### Stargardt's

 Stargardt's, a type of macular degeneration that means people who have it, lose vision in the center of the retina.
 It is an inherited disorder of the retina.
 A disease which causes vision loss during childhood or adolescence, although it may not be noticed until adulthood.
 [Here is an example of a site](https://twoblindbrothers.com/pages/reveal) that allows visitors to see through the eyes of the founders, and what they see when they navigate the internet.

 <blockquote cite="Designer/Developer">&ldquo;I don't need to worry about this!
 Our customers are under 50!&rdquo;</blockquote>

 What about temporary impairment or injury?
 Watery eyes by getting punched in the nose by an over-enthusiastic pet or child?
 (Yes, that was me) An eye injury when you socked yourself in the eye trying to adjust the sun visor in your car while driving?
 (Yes, that was me again).

 Use of one eye just for a short period of time?
 There are times where a temporary impairment comes into play more than likely, just as with other forms of accessibility issues (broken hand, wrist in a cast, eye patch, etc.).